gapitio/node-red-contrib-gapit-snmp/README.md

 ### Gapit codes

-A library of ready-made *gapit codes* is forthcoming.
+A library of ready-made *Gapit codes* is forthcoming.

 ### gapit-snmp